James Playfair (businessman): Shipping interests

-A special meeting of the shareholders of Richelieu And Ontario Navigation Co. was held in the company's office in Montreal, on June 19, to ratify an agreement of sale of the company's assets to a new company formed for that purpose.
+A special meeting of the shareholders of Richelieu And Ontario Navigation Co. was held in the company's office in Montreal, on June 19, 1913, to ratify an agreement of sale of the company's assets to a new company formed for that purpose.
 The new company was to be called Canada Transportation Lines Limited.
 In the early part of December it was announced that Canada Transportation Lines would be renamed Canada Steamship Lines Limited.
+All the ships of Inland Lines Ltd. were taken over by the R And O Navigation Co. and absorbed into Canada Steamship Lines in 1913.

-With the acquisition of Inland Lines Ltd. by Canada Transportation Lines, Playfair relinquished personal control of his ships, although he was still a director of the company.
-James Playfair retired as managing director early in 1914.
-At Toronto, Playfair was presented with a solid silver center table piece and rose bowl with the following inscription: "Presented to James Playfair by the officials, staff, captains and engineers of the Inland Lines, Ltd., and Northern Navigation Co., Ltd., as a token of the high esteem in which he is held by one and all."
+With the acquisition of Inland Lines Ltd. Playfair relinquished personal control of his ships, although he was still a director of the company.
+He retired as managing director early in 1914.

+Playfair was presented with a solid silver center table piece and rose bowl with the following inscription: "Presented to James Playfair by the officials, staff, captains and engineers of the Inland Lines, Ltd., and Northern Navigation Co., Ltd., as a token of the high esteem in which he is held by one and all."
 An old English chime clock was also presented to Mrs. Playfair.